Skip to content

 Individual Disability Insurance (IDI) is the foundation for most self-employed income protection plans.
 It is personally owned, not tied to an employer, and is typically built to pay for long durations—often to age 65 or 67—when a covered sickness or injury prevents you from working under the policy definition.
 For someone without group coverage, IDI is usually the most direct way to create dependable paycheck replacement during extended recovery periods.

 Own-occupation disability coverage is often the most important definition to evaluate for specialized professionals.
 In plain terms, strong own-occupation language can pay benefits if you cannot perform the material and substantial duties of your specific occupation—even if you could work in another capacity.
 This matters when your income is driven by specialized tasks, licensing, technical skill, or physical ability.
-If you want a deeper explanation of how definitions work and why they matter, you can also reference our dedicated page on own occupation disability insurance if it is live on your site, or keep the concept consolidated here.
+If you want a deeper explanation of how definitions work and why they matter, see own-occupation disability insurance.

 Business Overhead Expense (BOE) coverage protects the business rather than your household.
 BOE reimburses eligible fixed business expenses—such as rent, utilities, certain payroll, equipment leases, and essential operating costs—while you are disabled, usually for a shorter duration (often 12 to 24 months).
 BOE can be the difference between returning to a functioning business and returning to a collapsed one.
-If BOE is relevant for a reader, it is often paired with personal IDI rather than replacing it, because your household still needs income even if overhead is reimbursed.
-(Per your earlier note: you flagged one BOE URL as not real—so this section intentionally discusses BOE without linking to that specific page.)
+BOE is often paired with personal IDI rather than replacing it, because your household still needs income even if overhead is reimbursed.

 Accident insurance can also be useful as a supplement when someone wants injury-only protection and understands the limitations.
 Accident coverage is not a replacement for true disability insurance because it does not usually protect you from sickness-related disabilities (which is a major claim driver), but it can help in certain budget-driven designs.
 If someone is exploring that route, a clearer comparison starts at how to buy accident insurance online.